 “Cannabis users may sometimes have a hard time remembering a word or phrase,” she says.
 “But if you OD on opioids, you stop breathing.”

 Potter and others also underscore the recent evidence touting the therapeutic effects of cannabis.
-One particularly groundbreaking study was summarized in the Journal of Clinical Investigation under the tongue-twisting title: “Cannabinoids promote embryonic and adult hippocampus neurogenesis and produce anxiolytic- and antidepressant-like effects.”
+One particularly groundbreaking study in 2005 was summarized in the Journal of Clinical Investigation under the tongue-twisting title: “Cannabinoids promote embryonic and adult hippocampus neurogenesis and produce anxiolytic- and antidepressant-like effects.”
 To regular folks, that heralds the news that marijuana may actually promote cell growth in the brain — especially in older people, much like the far less controversial chocolate, tea, and blueberries.

 Both empirical and clinical research have shown that the active ingredients in cannabis stimulate the frontal lobe of the brain, which is responsible for innovation and divergent thinking — both of which can produce practical benefits of improving the quality of life and making a person more apt to try out new, engaging activities.